Recipient filtering on Edge Transport servers

 To configure the delay before SMTP returns the

 550 5.1.1 User unknown error, you set the tarpitting interval using the TarpitInterval parameter on the Set-ReceiveConnector cmdlet.
+The syntax is:

 The Recipient Filter agent performs recipient lookups only for authoritative domains.
 If your organization accepts and forwards messages on behalf of another domain that's configured as an internal relay or external relay domain, the Recipient Filter agent doesn't perform a recipient lookup on recipients in those domains.
 However, if the recipient is specified in the Recipient Block list, the recipient will still be blocked by the Recipient Filter agent.